 Life in Italy During the Dark Ages

-The Western Roman Empire was in steep delince by the 5th century AD and with this started the new historical age for Italy.
-The last centuries of the Western Empire encompass what is known as Late Antiquity but the later centuries after the fall of Rome are often known as the Dark Ages.
-The ways of the Roman Empire would continue in the East, but Italy would now be occupied by the barbarian tribes like the Goths and Lombards.
+The Western Roman Empire was in deep disarray by the 5th century AD.
+The last centuries of the Western Empire encompass what is known as Late Antiquity, but the later centuries after the fall of Rome are often known as the Dark Ages.
+The ways of the Roman Empire would continue in the East, but Italy would now be occupied by barbarian tribes like the Goths and the Lombards.

-Alaric I of the Goths famously sacked Rome in 410, the city would never fully recover.
-Romulus Augustus, also known as Augustulus was the last Roman Emperor in the West and was deposed in 476 Germanic general Odoacer.
-Odoacer actually was already ruling Italy, with Romulus Augustulus as a puppet Emperor and later by himself for more than seventeen years under the title of rex gentium, the king of the people.
+Alaric I of the Goths famously sacked Rome in 410: the city would never fully recover from the shameful act.
+Romulus Augustus, also known as Augustulus, was the last Roman Emperor in the West and was deposed in 476 by Germanic general Odoacer.
+Odoacer actually was already ruling Italy, with Romulus Augustulus acting as a puppet Emperor and, later, by himself for more than seventeen years under the title of rex gentium, the king of the people.

 Sixth and Seventh Centuries

-The beginning of the 6th century saw the return of the Eastern Roman Empire as the Emperor Justinian, the last Emperor of Roman lineage and education, sought to regain the lost lands in the West.
-From the capital in Constantinople, Justinian sent his generals, Narses and Belisarius to conquer Italy.
-They succeeded in destroying the Kingdom of the Ostragoths in 552, after years of fighting.
+The beginning of the 6th century witnessed a come back of the Eastern Roman Empire, as the Emperor Justinian, the last Emperor of Roman lineage and education, sought to regain the lost lands in the West.
+From Constantinople, Justinian sent his generals, Narses and Belisarius, to conquer Italy.
+They succeeded in destroying the Kingdom of the Ostrogoths in 552, after years of fighting.
 The Gothic Wars, as these events are historically known, have been a true scurge for the people of Italy and their land: famine, violence, epidemies all ensued the battle and it was to take centuries to the country to resurrect from such destruction.

-Also because of such a gruesome situation, the level of urbanisation in Italy diminished in the Dark Ages: towns did not completely vanish, however the towns during the Dark Age were significantly smaller and much more primitave compared to the Late Roman times.
-Italy as a whole was becoming more rural, with agriculture the main occupation for most of the local population.
+Also because of such a gruesome situation, the level of urbanisation in Italy diminished in the Dark Ages: towns did not completely vanish, but were significantly smaller and much more primitive compared to the Late Roman times.
+Italy as a whole became more rural, agriculture returning to be the main occupation for most of local population.

-After the Gothic Wars, the Byzantine forces in Italy were not strong enough to defend against a new wave of invasion from the Lombards.
+After the Gothic Wars, Byzantine forces were not strong enough to defend the country against a new wave of invasions from the Lombards.
 The Lombards quickly carved out a kingdom for themselves, their rulers wearing the famous Iron Crown of Lombardy.
-The Byzantines were reduced to the coastal areas, most famously the Exarchate of Ravenna, while the Lombards would eventually spread even to Southern Italy.
+Byzantine possessions were reduced to the coastal areas of the country, most famously the Exarchate of Ravenna, while the Lombards would eventually spread even to Southern Italy.

-In the wake of all this destruction and uncertainty, it was the church who stepped in to take a greater authority over Italy.
+In the wake of all this destruction and uncertainty, it was the Church to step in and take greater authority over the country.
 Not only did the Catholic Church hold spiritual power, but the need for learned men for administration ensured a greater temporal power as well.
-The Bishop of Rome, the Pope has gained supremacy over the other religious leaders by this time and began to become a ruler in his own right, especially once the Byzantine Emperor's forces could no longer protect Italy from these new threats.
+The Bishop of Rome, the Pope, became a ruler in his own right, especially once the Byzantine Emperor's forces could no longer protect Italy from new threats.

-In 774 the Frankish ruler Charlemagne got the support from the Pope to invade Italy and annex the Lombard lands of Northern Italy.
-Shortly after this, Charlemagne was crowned as the first Holy Roman Emperor on December 25, 800 by the Pope.
-However this caused a problem with the Byzantines, who still considered themselves the real Roman Empire and still had possesions in Southern Italy.
-A brief war was settled in 812 with the Byzantines acknowledging the Holy Roman Empire so long as Byzantines lands in Italy remain uncontested.
+In 774, the Frankish ruler Charlemagne got support from the Pope to invade Italy and annex the Lombard lands of Northern Italy.
+Shortly after this, Charlemagne was crowned as the first Holy Roman Emperor, on December 25th, 800 by the Pope.
+However, this caused a problem with the Byzantines, who still considered themselves as the real heirs of Imperial Rome and still had possesions in Southern Italy.
+A brief war was settled in 812 with the Byzantines acknowledging the Holy Roman Empire, as long as Byzantines lands in Italy remain uncontested.

 Ninth and Tenth Centuries

-Under the rule of Charlemagne, Northern Italy was under years of relative peace and rebirth, part of what is known as the Carolingian Renaissance.
-As major military and political events were taking place on the fringes of the Empire, Italy was able to recoup a bit from the previous centuries of invasion and strife.
-However the South was already seeing the emergence of raids by Arabs and the golden age of Charlemagne would not survive the Emperor's death.
+Under the rule of Charlemagne, Northern Italy knew years of relative peace and rebirth, a period in fact known as the Carolingian Renaissance.
+As major military and political events were taking place on the fringes of the Empire, Italy was able to recuperate from previous centuries of invasion and strife.
+However, the South had been already experiencing the menacing raids of the Arabs and the golden age of Charlemagne was not to survive the his death.

-After the creation of the Holy Roman Empire and the Papal States, Southern Italy consisted of the remaining two Lombard territories of Beneveto and Spoleto, which accepted Charlemagne's suzerainty only nominally.
-These Lombard lands would eventually declare defacto independence and would also start the Beneventan civil war until Emperor Louis II imposed his will and separated the entities.
-The Byzantine Empire still had a few possesions on the coasts but cities like Naples, Gaeta, Naples, Amalfi and Venice were gradually becoming free from Byzantium's influence.
-At this same time Amalfi and Venice began to prosper due to an increase in trade, especially salt and silks.
-Sea trade was revived and Italian merchants were trading with the major Mediterranean ports.
+After the creation of the Holy Roman Empire and the Papal State, Southern Italy consisted of the remaining two Lombard territories of Benevento and Spoleto, which accepted Charlemagne's suverainty only nominally.
+These Lombard lands would eventually declare de facto independence and start a war between them, until Emperor Louis II imposed his will and separated the entities.
+The Byzantine Empire still had a few possesions on the coasts, but cities like Naples, Gaeta, Amalfi and Venice were gradually becoming free from Byzantium's influence.
+At the same time Amalfi and Venice began to prosper due to an increase in trade, especially salt and silk.
+Sea trade was revived and Italian merchants were trading with all major Mediterranean ports.

-The thrones of Germany and Italy were united in 951 with the crowning of Otto I as Holy Roman Emperor in 962 and he claimed that union would revive the empire of Charlemagne.
-The Byzantine Empire created the Catepanate of Italy in order to administer the newly acquired region of Southern Italy.
-The other Italian cities of Southern Italy still remained divided among the Lombard kings, but paid nominal allegience to the Byzantine Emperor.
+The thrones of Germany and Italy were united in 951 with the crowning of Otto I as Holy Roman Emperor.
+Otto I claimed the union would revive the empire of Charlemagne.
+The Byzantine Empire created the Catepanate of Italy to administer the newly acquired regions of in the South.
+The other Italian cities of Southern Italy still remained divided among the Lombard kings, but paid nominal alliance to the Byzantine Emperor.